• Individual Investor

 During your lifetime, required minimum distributions (RMD) are determined through a calculation based on your age and the relationship and age of your beneficiary(ies) and the amount of money in your account as of December 31 of the prior year.

 Fortunately, you may be able to get some help from your plan administrator or tax professional.
-The trustee, custodian, or issuer of your account must either report the amount of the distribution to you or offer to calculate it for you.
+The trustee, custodian or issuer of your account must either report the amount of the distribution to you or offer to calculate it for you.
 Or you could use an online calculator to do the math.
 FINRA has an RMD calculator at its site.
 You can also consider setting up a systematic distribution that is taken timely each year.

 When must I take my distributions?

-You must take your first distribution for the year you turn age 73, although the first payment can be delayed until April 1 of the following year.
+You must take your first distribution the year you turn age 73, although the first payment can be delayed until April 1 of the following year.
 After the first year, all annual distributions must be taken by December 31 of that year.
 If you postpone the first year’s distribution, that means that in the year after you turn 73, you may have two required distribution dates – April 1 for the previous year and December 31 for the current year.

 Can I make things easier by doubling my distribution one year so I can skip it the next?